acmpesuecc/Metrics-Anomaly/README.md

 ---

 ### We have already made an implementation using Facebook's Prophet.
 Checkout the project page and repo.
-The python quick start guide can help you get started.
+The python quick start guide can help you get started. <br>
 Website: https://facebook.github.io/prophet/ <br>
 Repo: https://github.com/facebook/prophet